Penn-Lam/Latex-Notes-Templates-zh/README.md

 Look at this: https://github.com/sleepymalc/VSCode-LaTeX-Inkscape?tab=readme-ov-file#hypersnips

 For the setup of the snippets, download [this file](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) and paste it in the respective directory for each OS.
 The directory location is given in the README of HyperSnips extension.
+Additional information is provided in sleepymalc's repo too.

 And there you have it!